 (Image Source: Improvado.io)

 Many marketers are having trouble looking over available marketing data.
-With too many metrics, measuring and tracking can be tricky.
+With so many demand generation metrics, measuring and tracking can be tricky.

-To make sure that you’re making use of the right data, you should determine first what’s the most important marketing goals for your brand.
+To make sure that you’re making use of the right data, you should first determine the most important marketing goals for your brand.

 From there, you can select the metrics and numbers that reflect how you’re able to achieve those particular goals.